5 Reasons To Shorten Your URLs

 5. Align Your Content With User Expectations

-Another aspect of shortening and optimizing your URLs has to do with user expectations.
+Another aspect of shortening and optimizing your URLs or URL redirects has to do with user expectations.
 You want your URLs to give insight into what your page is about.

 Typically, you’ll want to match your page title and your URL structure.
-They don’t have to be a perfect match, but you’ll want your reader to come to a logical conclusion about the topic of the page.
+They don’t have to be a perfect match, but you’ll want your reader to come to a logical conclusion about the topic of the page simply by looking at the URL.

 For example, if you have a post called The 10 Best Chocolate Chip Cookie Recipes of All Time, your URL could be yoursite.com/best-chocolate-chip-cookie-recipes.
 It’s not a perfect match, but it’s short, simple, and relates to the topic of the main page.

 Your URL will create an expectation for your page, and your page’s headline and content will deliver on that expectation.
-Creating a solid user experience through and through.
+This creates a solid user experience through and through.

 Make Your Life Easier with a Shorter URL Structure

 Overall, shortening and improving your URL structure doesn’t have to be difficult.
 When shortening your own URLs just think logically.
 Ask yourself, what would make sense for this URL?
-And of course, if you’ve done your keyword research, then use those keywords for your posts and pages.
+And of course, if you’ve done your keyword research, then use those keywords accordingly.